mikegeiser/deep_hedging_VWAP/README.md

-# Deep Hedging the Volume-Weighted Average Price in Order-Driven Markets
+# Deep Hedging the Volume-Weighted Average Price Risk in Order-Driven Markets

 This repository implements a full VWAP risk deep-hedging pipeline ...
 It includes: